 Early Decision vs. Early Action

 Early admissions programs can be divided into two categories: early decision (ED) and early action (EA).
-Single choice early action (SCEA) programs are a particular kind of early action program.
+Single choice early action (SCEA) programs (also sometimes referred to as restrictive early action programs are a particular kind of early action program.

 ED and EA programs both involve an earlier application deadline than the normal admissions process does, and (as their names imply) earlier notification of admissions decisions.
 Accepted applicants enjoy several benefits.
 A high school student who already knows that she has been accepted to her top choice college can take chances she might not otherwise.
 She might take a challenging college-level course that she would pass on if she were worried that her spring grades might affect her college applications.
 Another advantage, of course, is that she and her family have more time to plan for her move to college, and to arrange financial aid and housing.

-However, the most attractive aspect of early admissions programs is that colleges and universities tend to admit a significantly higher percentage of the early applicant pool than they do of the normal applicant pool – in other words, there is the possibility that your chances of being accepted as an early admissions candidate are better than they would be as a regular applicant.
-The most selective colleges currently admit 25% to 50% of their total students from the early admissions pool.
-In recent years, as many as 40% of freshmen at Ivy League schools have been early admissions applicants.
+However, the most attractive aspect of early admissions programs is that colleges and universities tend to admit a significantly higher percentage of the early applicant pool than they do of the normal applicant pool.
+In other words, your chances of being accepted may be higher as an early admissions candidate.
+Additionally, the most selective colleges currently admit 25% to 50% of their total students from the early admissions pool.
+In recent years, as many as 50% of freshmen at Ivy League schools have been early admissions applicants.

 There is, of course, a catch to all this: the issue of binding decisions.